Zero-shot Emergent Robotic Behaviors using World Models

 These behaviors emerged from the interaction between learned predictive models and test-time planning, without the full behavior being demonstrated end-to-end.
 This is what separates understanding from imitation: a robot that has learned how its actions affect the world can generalize to situations it has never encountered, compose skills it has never chained together, and recover from failures it has never experienced.

+Critically, this principle is not specific to robotics.
+What we demonstrated here is that test-time reasoning over learned models unlocks emergent, adaptive intelligence, and that is the same principle we are now bringing to LLMs.
+Just as our robotic system discovered novel composite behaviors by reasoning at inference time rather than recalling from training, we believe the next breakthrough in language model intelligence lies in building the same kind of efficient, neuroscience-grounded cognition layer: one that reasons, composes, and adapts at test time rather than merely retrieving.
 This continues our broader mission at Voaige: identify the computational principles that make intelligence possible, and build systems grounded in those principles.
 We showed in our previous work how neuroscience-inspired architectures could achieve 10x efficiency gains in perception.
-Here, we've demonstrated that the same neuroscience-first philosophy enables robots to exhibit sophisticated, adaptive behavior in action and manipulation.
+Here, we have demonstrated that the same neuroscience-first philosophy enables robots to exhibit sophisticated, adaptive behavior in action and manipulation, and the next AI breakthrough will be in bringing that same efficient cognition to language.